lsst-pst/survey_strategy/WPruns.md

 Single visits in a night.

-Triple visits in a night.
+Triple visits in a night (perhaps).

 TOO visits - X triggers per year, to search ? fields around a given field location to ? depth in ? filter